stefaniukoleg/CSRB/wp-content/plugins/polylang/readme.txt

 == Changelog ==

+= 2.1.4 (2017-05-16) =

+* Pro: fix user not logged in on secondary domain when previewing changes
+* Pro: fix archive links without language code in ACF link field (ACF 5.4.0+)
+* Fix redirection from www subdomain to wrong language domain.
+* Fix: selecting "Front page displays latest posts" in the customizer not cleaning the languages cache
+* Fix accessibility of the admin language switcher

 = 2.1.3 (2017-04-11) =

 * Pro: Fix translated slug of 'page' if it is translated to an empty string
-* Update plugin udpater class to 1.6.11
+* Update plugin updater class to 1.6.11
 * Strings registered with a wpml-config.xml file or WPML functions are now multiline by default
 * Translate the site title in emails sent to the user
 * Fix sanitize_user for specific locales